Skip to main content

 Lake Galilee

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 The lake bottoms out at 23 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 At 212 acres, Lake Galilee fits the Wisconsin median for monitored lakes, with partial shoreline records.
-Among the 10 graded lakes in Ashland County, Lake Galilee ranks 1 — in the top quartile locally.
+Within Ashland County's 10 graded lakes, Lake Galilee ranks 7 — below the local median, though not at the bottom.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-07-31.
 Grade methodology: LakeGrade methodology.